joppe/blog/app/data/md/image-preloader.md

 ## The script

-To determine if a given image element is loaded there are a few options.
+There are a few options to determine if a given image element is loaded.
-The complete property of an image tells if the image is already loaded.
+The `complete` property of an image tells if the image is already loaded, the `load` event is already fired or the image was loaded from the browsers cache.
-If the browser does not support that property then there is the possibility to check the naturalWidth property.
-If the naturalWidth property is defined, the browser knows it's size and therefore the image is loaded.
+If the browser does not support the `complete` property then there is the possibility to check the `naturalWidth` property.
+If the `naturalWidth` property is defined, the browser knows it's size and therefore the image is loaded.

 ```
 let isLoaded = false;